yashi-here/uart/README.md

 # 🧠 Working Principle

-The receiver determines the baud rate using a synchronization byte:0x55
+The receiver determines the baud rate using the synchronization byte:
+0x55

-Binary representation:01010101
+Binary representation:
+01010101

-This pattern produces **transitions at every bit boundary**, enabling accurate measurement of the UART bit period.
+This bit pattern generates **transitions at every bit boundary**, enabling accurate measurement of the UART bit period.

 ### Detection Process